Cash and Check Handling Policy

 Departments must also develop written procedures for their department's cash handling and accounting functions.
 These procedures should specify business processes, personnel responsibilities and be reviewed annually and updated as needed.
 Department procedures must meet the minimum requirements of this policy; however, departments may impose more specific and/or restrictive department policies and procedures based on the nature of their cash and check handling activities.

-Cash and Check Receipts
+Check Receipts

-• Verify the cash and/or check amounts
+• Verify check amount

 • Examine the check to ensure:

-• The check is signed and the signature agrees with the pre-printed name
+• The check is signed, and the signature agrees with the pre-printed name

 • The check is made payable to Trustees of Dartmouth College or Dartmouth College

 • Third party checks are not accepted.
-(A third-party check is made payable to someone other than Dartmouth College, but presented to Dartmouth in lieu of payment.)
+(A third-party check is made payable to someone other than Dartmouth College but presented to Dartmouth in lieu of payment.)

 • If the check is for a specific purpose within Dartmouth College, the purpose should be written in the memo section and not as the payee.